vijayengineer/PDFTextSpeechConverter/README.md

 Converted speech files are stored in ConvertedSpeech folder

 Test:
-Speech sample for a scandal in Bohemia extracted text are provided as sample Run server.py and check with the provided sample pdf
+Run server.py and check with the provided sample pdf Speech sample is provided as a test example